(also in PDF)

 and the University of Arizona.

-The first results from this study are now published in the journal Frontiers in Human Neuroscience (full article) and have received some press coverage in the Boston Globe, the Huffington Post, the Harvard Gazette, the Epoch Times, the Philippine Star, and as an NIH Research Spotlight.
+The first results from this study were published in the journal Frontiers in Human Neuroscience (full article) and have received press coverage in the Boston Globe, the Huffington Post, the Harvard Gazette, the Epoch Times, the Philippine Star, and others, and were featured as an NIH Research Spotlight.

 Before joining the field of human brain imaging